bcole808/wp-social-metrics-tracker/src/readme.txt

 == Changelog ==

 = 1.3.0 =
+* Data is now synced directly from social network APIs instead of relying on the sharedcount.com API
+* Removed Digg.com, and Delicious.com because they no longer provide data.
+* Removed Reddit.com because it was not previously working, but will re-add in a future version.
 * Added uninstall.php to delete all traces of this plugin if un-installed through WordPress.
+* IMPORANT: As of January 1, 2015, versions of this plugin below 1.3 will no longer work.
+You MUST upgrade to version 1.3 or higher before this date.

 = 1.2.5 =
 * Fixed a bug where social scores were not being updated.